melaniezheng/craigslist_selenium/README.md

 8. cleaning.py file is located in another repo (renthop_scrapy) and performs the data cleaning using pandas and numpy.
 9. visualization.R - using R to perform data visualization

-- also check out https://github.com/melaniezheng/craigslist_bs4 and https://github.com/melaniezheng/renthop_scrapy for
+- also check out https://github.com/melaniezheng/craigslist_bs4 - webscraping nyc manhattan listing for each neighborhoods with <i>BeautifulSoup</i>.
-webscraping nyc manhattan listing for each neighborhoods with <i>BeautifulSoup</i> and similar listings on renthop with <i>Scrapy.
+- https://github.com/melaniezheng/renthop_scrapy manhattan rental listings on Renthop with <i>Scrapy</i>.

+As it turns out, unsurprisingly, Craigslist listings are much cheaper than the ones on Renthop with an exception of Soho, where apartments are more expensive on Craigslist.
+See more findings in Presentation.pdf.